Standard Scope of Services

 Documentation

-There is no single correct means of documenting a fire risk assessment, nor are there specific definitive requirements within legislation for the content of a documented fire risk assessment, only that the ‘significant findings’ and any group or individual at risk are recorded.
-The supplier will therefore make a judgement as to what constitutes ‘significant findings’ and occupants especially at risk.
-However, the findings should include measures taken in the premises to satisfy the relevant fire safety legislation, and all additional measures that are recommended to be taken by the fire risk assessor.
+There is no single correct means of documenting a fire risk assessment, nor are there specific definitive requirements within legislation for the content of a documented fire risk assessment, only that the ‘findings’ and any group or individual at risk, are recorded.
+The Fire risk assessor will therefore make a judgement as to what constitutes ‘findings’ and occupants especially at risk.
+However, the findings should include measures taken or required to be taken in the premises, to satisfy the relevant fire safety legislation and using the relevant guidance documents.

-The report only addresses those parts of the property which were accessible at the time of the visit, and all recommendations included within this report are solely based upon the evidence seen at the time of the inspection.
+The report only addresses those parts of the property which were accessible at the time of the visit.
+All recommendations included within this report are solely based upon the evidence seen at the time of the inspection.

 Risk assessment is a subjective process and no assurances can be guaranteed that subsequent inspections undertaken by enforcing authorities will not result in a different evaluation of the level of fire risk.

-The supplier’s standard fire risk assessment reports will adopt a structured approach to the fire risk assessment, which largely follows the principles in PAS 79: 2012 and covers the nine steps to fire risk assessment established in PAS 79.
-A summary of the nine steps contained in PAS 79 are provided in Annex 1 (at the end of this document) for information but does not form part of this scope.
+The supplier’s standard fire risk assessment reports will adopt a structured approach to the fire risk assessment and covers the nine steps to fire risk assessment.
+A summary of the nine steps are provided in Annex 1 (at the end of this document) for information but does not form part of this scope.

-Should the client have any preference for an alternative scope of the fire risk assessment or the structure or layout of the report, then this is to be discussed and agreed with the client prior to commencement of work, and clearly defined within the schedule.
+Should the client have any preference for an alternative scope of the fire risk assessment or the structure or layout of the report, then this is to be discussed and agreed with the client PRIOR to commencement of work, and clearly defined within the booking confirmation.

 The supplier will require relevant information about the premises, the processes carried out in the premises, and the occupants of the premises.
-This information will be obtained by completion of a pre-assessment questionnaire by the client in advance of the assessment, and interviewing the client, the client’s representative or the site representative.
-This information may be obtained from documents and/or through interview prior to carrying out, or in some measure during, the physical inspection of the premises.
+This information will be obtained by completion of a pre-assessment questionnaire by the client in advance of the assessment and then through interviewing the client, or the site representative during, the physical inspection of the premises.

-The client’s representative will need to be afforded the time and access to enable the assessor to inspect all necessary areas and ask all relevant questions on the day of assessment.
-Failure to afford this information will hinder the production of the report and increase the time incurred in undertaking the FRA and in some cases the assessment may be re-arranged, particularly in premises deemed complex or higher risk.
+The client’s representative will need to be afforded the time and relevant access, to enable the assessor to inspect all necessary areas and ask all relevant questions, on the day of assessment.
+Failure to afford this information will hinder the production of the report and increase the time incurred in undertaking the FRA and in some cases the assessment may be re arranged particularly in premises deemed complex or higher risk.

 Methodology

-On receipt of the client’s instruction to proceed, a representative of the supplier will contact the client’s representative and agree or confirm:
+On receipt of the client’s instruction to proceed, the supplier will contact the client to agree or confirm:

 - The identity and contact details of the site representative.